9 of the Funniest and Most Shocking AI Fails

 Self-driving cars are also powered by AI.
 Tesla has faced public scrutiny over car accidents that have occurred while drivers were using its “Autopilot” mode, one of which was fatal.
 These unfortunate incidents remind us that we can’t always rely on technology.

 In other cases, AI has resulted in some benign, even humorous outcomes.
-From Amazon Alexa accidentally playing porn for a toddler to a robot going rogue at a tech convention, check out these eight AI flops.
+From Amazon Alexa accidentally playing porn for a toddler to a robot going rogue at a tech convention, check out these nine AI flops.

 Kids purchasing items without the permission of their parents is not out of the ordinary, although with voice-activated devices such as Amazon Alexa, parents need to be extra cautious.